Bedework/bedework/README.md

 ##### Other
   * Delay getting a change table entry when realiasing.
 Was intefering with a test in update.
   * Getting deadlocks when deleting tombstoned events.
 Change the colpath so they disapppear but need a purge process to finally remove them.
-  * Tasks collections were not getting created with correct type - nor were they returning a supportd component type.
+  * Tasks collections were not getting created with correct type - nor were they returning a supported component type.
   * Some fixes to the selfreg feature and additions to the cli to drive it.

 ### Changes for release 3.12.1: